 - DefaultSelectedItems: The first item(s) selected before the user interacts with the control.

-- DisplayFields: A list of fields for each item returned by the search is displayed.
-The Data pane in the Properties option tab is the simplest to configure.
+- DisplayFields: The Data pane in the Properties option tab is the simplest to configure.
+It displays a list of fields for each item returned by the search.

 - DisplayMode: Whether the control accepts user input (Edit), displays data only (View), or is disabled (Disabled).